lignumsystem/lignum-tls/TASKS.md

 ### Setting up the main loop in lignum

 - [ ] Combine all components from previous sections (structure, radiation, photosynthesis)
+  - [ ] Risto: Write a ForEach functor that assigns radiation values from VoxelSpace for all leaves
 - [ ] Run simulation
 - [ ] Export results using `EvaluateTree`
 - [ ] Repeat for all trees